armbrustlab/global_thaps_clones/README.md

 Code, scripts, notes, data and supplemental information supporting the
 paper:

-    "Sexual ancestors generate an asexual and globally dispersed clone within the model diatom species _Thalassiosira pseudonana_,"  by Julie
+    "Sexual ancestors generate an oblgate asexual and globally dispersed clone within the model diatom species _Thalassiosira pseudonana_,"  by Julie
     A. Koester, et al.